Nike of Paionios: Description

-She is in the round, meaning that the viewer would be able to walk around on all sides of the statue.
-This is evident in that all sides of Nike show a different feature, and that viewing it from all sides gives you a complete picture.
-This Nike statue itself would have originally stood at about 1.96 m, or 6 ft 6 in tall, making her over life-size.
+The goddess is sculpted in the round, meaning that the viewer would be able to view it from any angle.
+This is evident in that all sides of Nike show a different feature, allowing people viewing it from all sides to you get a complete view of the statue.
+The statue itself would have originally stood at about 1.96 m, or 6 ft 6 in tall, making her over life-sized.
 This would have been important as she would have been high up on the pedestal, and away from the viewer's direct line of sight.
 By making her larger than life, this makes her more legible from the ground while also placing emphasis on her importance.
-The stance that this Nike takes marks a transition from older depictions of Nike that had her kneeling sideways to having her coming forwards towards the viewer, engaging directly.
+The stance that this Nike takes marks a transition from older depictions of Nike that had her kneeling sideways to having her coming forwards towards the viewer, engaging directly towards them.

-Like many sculptures of this time period, this sculpture would have been painted.
-The painted colours of the drapery would have contrasted with her (likely unpainted) white flesh, which would have emphasised just how much of her skin was on view (i.e. her leg and her left breast).
+Like many sculptures of this time period, this statue would have been painted.
+The painted colors of the drapery would have contrasted with her (likely unpainted) white skin, which would have emphasized just how much of her skin was on view (i.e. her left leg and her left breast).

 Copies

 There have been many copies made of this, and many recreations.
-For example, there has been a full-body recreation of this sculpture, which was a cast of an original.
+For example, there has been a full-body recreation of this statue, which was a cast of an original.
 This example of a plaster cast can be seen at the Wilcox Classical Museum, with her face, wings, and legs intact.

-There has been another recreation, in which a full 3D model of this has been created and open to explore online.
-This allows for viewing of all sides of this, as one could in person, and get the full roundabout picture.
+There is a recreation in which a full 3D model has been created and open to explore online.
+This allows for viewing of all sides of the statue, as one could in person.

 Legacy

 On the medals used for the 2004 Summer Olympics hosted in Athens, the front side of the medal presents the statue of Nike of Paionios with ancient Olympia in the backdrop, while the other side of the medal features the eternal flame, framed by the first verse of the eighth Olympic Hymn (Olympic Anthem) by Pindar, along with the logo of the Athens Games.
-Both sides were designed by Greek jewelry designer Elena Votsi, and Votsi's design for the front side has been used for every instance of the Summer Olympics ever since, albeit with minor alterations (the medal design for the 2024 Summer Olympics held in Paris, for example, had the Eiffel Tower located on the left side of Nike of Paionios).
+Both sides were designed by Greek jewelry designer Elena Votsi, and Votsi's design for the front side has been used for every instance of the Summer Olympics ever since, albeit with minor alterations (the medal design for the 2024 Summer Olympics held in Paris, for example, had the Eiffel Tower located on the left side of the statue).

-Until the 1990s, Paionios' Nike was used on Panionios football club shields.
+Until the 1990s, the statue was used on Panionios football club shields.